BornAsSlayer/share-prompts/README.md

 It has Google Login API integration and can store prompts under a user's name.

-Give a Star if you like it.
-Ps Ignore Amature mistakes.
+Give it a Star if you like it.
+Ps Ignore Amature mistakes, Iam currently learning next.js.

 ![screenshot](https://github.com/BornAsSlayer/share-prompts/blob/main/public/assets/images/screenshot.png)